Privacy Notice and Information for Data Subjects pursuant to Art. 13 and Art. 14 of the EU General Data Protection Regulation.

-You have the right to lodge a complaint with the data protection supervisory authority of the country in which you are resident, work or in which your complaint arises.
+You have the right to lodge a complaint with any data protection supervisory authority, in particular, the one of the country in which you are resident, work or in which your complaint arises.
 For the contact details of the Information Commissioner in the UK see www.ico.org.uk, for Information Commissioner in the Isle of Man see www.inforights.im and for the Office of Information Commissioner in Jersey see https://oicjersey.org .
-Details of all EU supervisory authorities can be found at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080
+For the contact details of the competent German supervisory authority see https://www.bfdi.bund.de Details of all EU supervisory authorities can be found at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080

 We may provide additional information during the booking and check-in process and at other points at which we collect your personal data.

 If you wish to exercise your rights, please visit our Contact Us page where you will be directed to a feedback form.
 Then please select “Privacy” from the “Reason for contact” drop-down box.